‘Game Of Thrones’ Prequel Series: Emilia Clarke Reacts To News Of The Cancellation

 “If it wasn’t meant to happen now, it wasn’t as perfect as everybody wanted it to have been, so it was for the right reasons.”

-Even though news broke about the cancelation, Clarke was hopeful that it wasn’t the end of the plans for a prequel series set in the same universe as Game of Thrones.
+Even though news broke about the cancellation, Clarke was hopeful that it wasn’t the end of the plans for a prequel series set in the same universe as Game of Thrones.

 “Maybe it will get reincarnated,” she added.

 Of course, Clarke wasn’t to know at the time of questioning that HBO was in development for a brand new series.
-As previously reported by The Inquisitr, news came through shortly after the cancelation that HBO had greenlit straight-to-series a new Game of Thrones prequel series called House of the Dragon.
+As previously reported by The Inquisitr, news came through shortly after the cancellation that HBO had greenlit straight-to-series a new Game of Thrones prequel series called House of the Dragon.

 This new series is set some 300 years prior to the events that unfolded in Game of Thrones.
 In Season 8 of HBO’s epic fantasy series, the fall of House Targaryen happened in a spectacular manner after Daenerys Targaryen finally succumbed to the insanity that had plagued her family for generations due to inbreeding.
 The new series is set to see the Targaryens from the other end of the spectrum via their rise to power.

-You can watch Emilia Clarke’s reaction to HBO cancelation of the original Game of Thrones prequel series below.
+You can watch Emilia Clarke’s reaction to HBO cancellation of the original Game of Thrones prequel series below.